vbepipe/vmrrb-benchmark/README.md

 * Resolve nested references in proper order
 * Preserve intermediate state across long reasoning sequences
 * Maintain consistency throughout recursive execution

+## Dynamic Dataset Generation

+The benchmark uses dynamically generated recursive datasets rather than relying on a fixed static database.

+For each benchmark run, a new set of recursively interconnected questions, dependency structures, arithmetic compositions, and semantic noise patterns can be generated automatically.
+This ensures that individual evaluation runs remain structurally unique and reduces the risk of memorization-based optimization or overfitting to static benchmark content.

+The dynamic generation framework enables:

+* Unique recursive dependency graphs for each run
+* Variable noise injection patterns
+* Adjustable dependency depth and structural complexity
+* Scalable automatic benchmark creation
+* Reduced dataset memorization risk
+* More reliable evaluation of genuine reasoning capability

+Because benchmark instances can be generated procedurally, VMRRB is designed to support scalable evaluation workloads ranging from small public benchmark subsets to extremely large recursive reasoning stress tests.

 ## Noise Injection Strategy